 Find Culinary Arts Schools in Atlanta and Nearby

-Chefs and head cooks working in the Atlanta-Sandy Springs-Marietta metropolitan area earned mean annual wages of $48,560, according to 2011 data from the Bureau of Labor Statistics.
-And according to the National Restaurant Association, job opportunities in the restaurant industry are expected to grow more than 15 percent in the entire state from 2012 to 2022.
-This job growth, considered to be faster than average, could result in the creation of nearly 58,000 new jobs in the state over this time period.
+Chefs and head cooks working in the Atlanta-Sandy Springs-Marietta metropolitan area earned mean annual wages of $46,180, according to 2013 data from the Bureau of Labor Statistics.
+And according to the National Restaurant Association, job opportunities in the restaurant industry are expected to grow by 14.4 percent in the entire state from 2014 to 2024.
+This job growth, considered to be faster than average, could result in the creation of nearly 58,400 new jobs in the state over this time period.

 Although kitchen experience is important when pursuing a career in the Peach State or elsewhere, a degree can be advantageous.
 If you're interested in researching Atlanta culinary schools, check out the list below.
 Whether you want to work your finger tips into a pastry and baking career or just gain overall basic kitchen knowledge, culinary schools in Atlanta could be the measuring tool for your next step.